JustABearOz/PoshColor/README.md

 ### Get-Command
 ![Screenshot of Get-Command](images/getcommandresult.png)
 ## Themes
-There are currently 3 themes that come with PSColorizer.
-Feel free to contribute more themes to make PSColorizer the best it can be.
+There are currently 3 themes that come with PoshColor.
+Feel free to contribute more themes to make PoshColor the best it can be.

 ### Included themes
 |Theme Name| Description|